We are proud to announce that Hart is now a Fairtrade district.

 Fairtrade events in Hart

-Visit The Poacher Inn for an afternoon of viewing Fairtrade craft, clothes, cards, chocolate, coffee and more.
+Visit The Church on the Heath in Fleet for an afternoon of viewing Fairtrade craft, clothes, cards, chocolate, coffee and more.
 Lunches, drinks and light bites are available to buy. £2 entrance to go to Traidcraft Exchange.

 International trade favours rich countries and large companies.
 Fairtrade aims to help farmers and workers in developing countries receive a fair price for the products they produce.
 Fairtrade ensures better working conditions and job security for producers, enabling them to improve and have more control over their lives.